Please choose from the following menu items!

 After seeing so many portraits at the National Gallery, students decided to draw one

 ’Every portrait that is painted with feeling is a portrait of the artist …’ (O. Wilde)

-The module included lesson observations and teaching practice at primary or preschools.
+The module included lesson observations and teaching practice at pre- or primary schools.

-Different pre- and primary schools were visited during the course, international, bilingual and average Hungarian (pre)schools.
-Here follows a short account about school experience:
+Different institutions were visited during the course: international, bilingual and average Hungarian (pre)schools.
+Here follows a short account about the school experience:

 The primary teacher students were even shown on the local television channel…

 The pre-school teacher students did a colourful circle time in Habakukk Kindergarten about how the flowers grow.

 Pupils of neighbouring Karolina Primary School performing Sebastian the Dragon Slayer at the International Week

 Sebastian the Dragon Slayer

 This comprehensive course aims at facilitating effective international communication, which enables students to cooperate with students from other countries or of different cultures.